lyket-dev/lyket/packages/react/README.md

 The Provider component makes a deep merge, so you can overwrite the theme object totally or partially.

-There are a few templates that support theming.
+Not all the templates support theming.
 Read the templates detail to know which ones.

-# reCAPTCHA
+## reCAPTCHA

 Lyket is integrated with Google reCAPTCHA V3 to handle malicious use without interrupting _human_ users.
 To enable it you need to provide your Google reCAPTCHA secret key in the user settings in the private area and add your recaptcha site key through the recaptchaSiteKey prop in the Provider.
 The key will be encrypted.